base/commerce-payments/docs/operations/Authorize.md

 ### Process Flow
 1. **Validation**: Ensures payment info is valid, amount doesn't exceed limits, and timing constraints are met
 2. **Uniqueness Check**: Verifies this payment hasn't already been collected
-3. **Token Collection**: Uses the specified token collector to pull funds from the buyer
+3. **Token Collection**: Uses the specified token collector to pull funds from the payer
 4. **State Update**: Records the authorized amount as `capturableAmount`
 5. **Event Emission**: Emits `PaymentAuthorized` for tracking